July 8, 2013

 I spent the last few days creating and presenting a workshop on Fermentation, the live food chemistry kind.
 It fits in with my political rant here as you have let me say – Fermentation of simple, garden grown, local food gives many health benefits & helps stretch inexpensive food dollars, as well as using produce from field & garden.
 It keeps us out of the stores & helps us gather some “stores” of REAL FOOD.

-We all loved the experience of making sauerkraut together, finding tastes that are new yet delightful & generally getting more deeply informed around the topics of yogurt, cheese, sauerkraut, vinegar, kombucha & sourdough.
+the experience of making sauerkraut together, finding tastes that are new yet delightful & generally getting more deeply informed around the topics of yogurt, cheese, sauerkraut, vinegar, kombucha & sourdough.
 You can buy all these things or you can make them at a fraction of the cost, finding many ingredients in your locally owned farm stand or market.
 I encourage you to find such a class in your area or make one happen, it is about LIVE Food, Bio-available nutrients, Happy enzymes & intestines…all good stuff.
 I give thanks to my students who trusted me to guide them into the shallow waters of Live Fermentation…simple cottage ferments, political ferments… may we all find our way to the middle of the river, where deeper information resides, and a lifetime of experimentation brings new thoughts to the mix!

 Certainly discovering the vast stores of knowledge at Sandor Katz’s website will be a beginning no Fermenter will regret.